testCovai/SmichMachineTest/README.md

 # SmichMachineTest

 This is for 2nd level interview
-This app is multicast DNS resolution in android local network creating app.

 Following step to run execute and test this application
 1) Clone apllication from this repo uing your IDE - Android Studio
 2) Install the build in multiple android device.